 Noé Lugaz joined UNH in March 2012 and became a research faculty member with a joint appointment in the Department of Physics and at the Space Science Center of the Institute for the Study of Earth, Oceans, and Space (EOS) in 2013.
 Before joining UNH, he spent 5 years at the Institute for Astronomy, University of Hawaii, where he was a post-doctoral researcher for 2 years and an Assistant Astronomer for 3 years.
 He graduated from the University of Michigan with a PhD in Space Science in 2007, and did his undergraduate education in France at ISAE-Supaéro in Aerospace Engineering.
 From October 2010 to May 2011, he was a short-term JSPS researcher at Kyoto University in Japan.

-He has published 69 articles, including 58 in peer-reviewed journals, has received 11 grants as PI or local PI for over 3.7 M$: 6 grants as PI from the National Science Foundation (NSF), 3 as PI from NASA, and 2 grants as local PI from NSF.
-He has conveyed 9 sessions at the American Geophysical Union Fall Meetings (2009—2016) and 6 sessions at the Solar, Heliospheric and Interplanetary Environment (SHINE) workshop (2010—2014).
-Since 2013, he serves as the SHINE workshop coordinator and a member of the SHINE steering committee (250 attendees in 2016).
+He has published over 70 in peer-reviewed journals, has received 12 grants as PI or local PI for over 5 M$: 6 grants as PI from the National Science Foundation (NSF), 4 as PI from NASA, and 2 grants as local PI from NSF.
+He has conveyed more than 10 sessions at the American Geophysical Union Fall Meetings (2009—2018) and 7 sessions at the Solar, Heliospheric and Interplanetary Environment (SHINE) workshop (2010—2014, 2017).
+From 2013 to 2018, he served as the SHINE workshop coordinator and a member of the SHINE steering committee (250-300 attendees in 2016-2018).

 Schwadron, N. A., Lee, M. A., Gorby, M., Lugaz, N., Spence, H. E. et al., Particle Acceleration at Low Coronal Compression Regions and Shocks, Astrophysical Journal, 810, 97 (2015).